dseeni/dotfiles-1/README.md

 # dotfiles

 These dotfiles contain all of the necessary packages, plugins and config I need to be a productive (Python/Javascript) developer.
-They mostly concern [Kitty](https://sw.kovidgoyal.net/kitty), zsh, tmux and vim.
+They mostly concern [Kitty](https://sw.kovidgoyal.net/kitty), [fish](https://fishshell.com/), tmux and vim.

 ![my setup](./screenshot.png)